 Whatever tension we believe exists between God’s sovereign rule over our sanctification and our responsibility before God to be active participants in our sanctification, the Bible feels no tension and doesn’t allow for it.
 We can, and often do, work ourselves into a lather playing tug-of-war over God’s sovereignty and our responsibility.
 Doing so takes our eyes off the glorious truth that God has promised to make us more like Jesus and He does so as we submit, by the power of the Holy Spirit, to the ordinary means of grace.

-The Christian life, or, to invert it, the life of the Christian is not to be compartmentalized.
+To answer those questions, think of it this way – the Christian life, or, to invert it, the life of the Christian is not to be compartmentalized.
 We should not view the ordinary means of grace as a line on our daily itemized check sheet:

 “I woke up at 6 this morning and read the Bible for an hour and then prayed for 30 minutes.”